Mathematics education in the United Kingdom: 2010s

 The HEA subject centres closed in August 2011.

 In September 2012 Prof Jeremy Hodgen, the chairman of the British Society for Research into Learning Mathematics, produced a report made by Durham University and KCL, where 7,000 children at secondary school took 1970s Maths exams.
 Maths exams results over the same time scale had doubled in grades, but the researchers did not find much improvement.
 Proficiency in routine Maths was better, but proficiency with difficult Maths was not as good.

 Mathematics free schools were opened in 2014 - the King's College London Mathematics School in Lambeth, and Exeter Mathematics School in Devon; both were selective sixth form colleges; others opened at Liverpool and Lancaster; more selective sixth form maths schools are to open in Cambridge, Surrey, and Durham.

 A newer curriculum for Maths GCSE (and English) was introduced in September 2015, with a new grading scale of 1–9.

 In August 2015 the ACME claimed that there was a shortfall of 5,500 secondary school Maths teachers, in England.
 But this shortfall was hugely uneven.
 Comprehensive schools in wealthy areas or state grammar schools were not commonly short of Maths teachers, but secondary schools in less-salubrious places were often hideously short of Maths teachers.

+2020s

+The Academy for the Mathematical Sciences was formed in Cambridge in 2025, funded by the Engineering and Physical Sciences Research Council.